 Headteacher Clare Sealy looks at the value of explicit instruction in teaching primary school maths, both at KS1 and KS2 and the importance of understanding Rosenshine’s Principles of Instruction to break down teaching into smaller steps.

 This is the second in a series of blog posts inspired by Craig Barton’s book How I wish I’d taught maths.
 If you haven’t already, read the introduction which investigates how cognitive load theory affects primary pupils.

 Now, after reading the first blog we know how easy it is to inadvertently prevent learning by overwhelming working memory through cognitive overload, we can look further at some methods of avoiding this when teaching primary maths, principal of which is explicit instruction.

 Discovery learning and investigations in maths

-Craig used to believe that rich tasks such as investigations where children discovered relationships for themselves was a much better way of teaching than telling children explicitly how to do things.
+Craig used to believe that rich tasks such as investigations where children discovered relationships for themselves were more effective teaching strategies than telling children explicitly how to do things.
 Discovering was, in his opinion, more creative, required more imagination was more interesting and much more likely to result in children really understanding the maths conceptually, rather than just regurgitating a procedure.

 However, Craig now strongly believes that while rich tasks and Maths investigations have their place, they are completely inappropriate for the initial stage of learning, when children are encountering a concept for the first time.
 If we want children to become independent problem-solvers, we need to carefully and explicitly teach them.